-- Entering into contractual agreement with DFAT. - Providing a tax invoice for funding within 10 days of signing the Fellowship agreements. - Completing the Supplementary Form within the deadline stipulated by the AAFS; - Attach signed copies of the Fellow's Acceptance of Award Offer letter in SmartyGrants against the respective Fellow's name. - Arranging medical insurance for Fellows (OSHC). - Making travel and accommodation arrangements for Fellows. - Delivering a Pre-departure briefing for Fellows. - Delivering Arrival briefing for Fellows. - In-Australia management of all Fellowship activities and Fellows' welfare including managing critical incidents and retaining a "duty of care'. - Payment of living allowance (AUD 94.53 per day per Fellow) for the period of their stay in Australia. - Ensure any payments owed to the Fellow are reimbursed within 10 business days, if not sooner. - Delivering a departure briefing for Fellows. - Ensuring Fellows submit the Fellows Completion Survey. - Delivering activities in partner country (if applicable). - Ontime submission of an Activity Completion Report via SmartyGrants. - Ontime submission of Financial Acquittal Statement via SmartyGrants. - Timely submission of completed Return of Unspent Funds form and Remittance advice and return of any unspent funds by the due date. - Communicate future return-to-work plan with OCO(s).
+- Entering into contractual agreement with DFAT. - Establish/maintain relationship with OCO(s). - Providing a tax invoice for funding within 10 days of signing the Fellowship agreements to be sent to accounts.payable@dfat.gov.au and fellowships@dfat.gov.au; - Completing the Supplementary Form within the deadline stipulated by the AAFS; - Attach signed copies of the Fellow's Acceptance of Award Offer letter in SmartyGrants against the respective Fellow's name. - Arranging medical insurance for Fellows (OSHC) and appropriate medical insurance for Carers. - Making travel and accommodation arrangements for Fellows. - Delivering a Pre-departure briefing for Fellows. - Delivering Arrival briefing for Fellows. - In-Australia management of all Fellowship activities and Fellows' welfare including managing critical incidents and retaining a "duty of care'. - Payment of living allowance (AUD 94.53 per day per Fellow) for the period of their stay in Australia. - Ensure any payments owed to the Fellow are reimbursed within 10 business days, if not sooner. - Delivering a departure briefing for Fellows. - Ensuring Fellows submit the Fellows Completion Survey. - Delivering activities in partner country (if applicable). - Ontime submission of an Activity Completion Report via SmartyGrants. - Ontime submission of Financial Acquittal Statement via SmartyGrants. - Timely submission of completed Return of Unspent Funds form and Remittance advice and return of any unspent funds by the due date. - Communicate future return-to-work plan with OCO(s).